michal-sladecek/MinskTrain/README.md

 * messages/tooltips.js      Tooltip to show when hovering over station
 * common/levels.js    In which level user gets the item

-##Tasks for 13.-15.
+##Next tasks

-* Server databaza - kto uz vyriesil ktory level
+* more routing - Back button, Next Level